The Rental Guide

 Will it become easier to find housing?

-Is it safe to rent second-hand?
+Is it safe to rent a home through a sublease?

 Register for and start searching for your new home at Samtrygg.